bordercode/nogales/content/english/blog/The-search-for-new-agricultural-land.md

 model of social organization in that North American country.

 Not withstanding, Mennonite conservative leaders conducted a series of attempts to persuade provincial governments.
 However, the authorities expressed that “a country within a country was impossible to contemplate in Canada” (Sawatzky, 1971, p.
 35).

-<span style="color:red"> *some emphasized markdown text*</span>.
+Some Markdown text with <span style="color:blue">some *blue* text</span>.